duongkimlam31/distributed_ML/README.md

 python3 client.py <coordinator_ip> <coordinator_port> <dir_path> <rounds> <epochs>

 The design of the client is simple.
 First, it takes in the user inputs and use these inputs to set up a connection to the server.
 After that, it runs the train function on the server.
-In other words, it initiates the shared model training and prints the validation value once it is done.
+In other words, it initiates the shared model training and prints the validation value once it is done. dir_path is the path to your training files

 # Test cases and performance evaluation: